Leaf-Agriculture/docs/docs/field_boundary_management_upload_endpoints.md

 ]
 ```

 The entries response has the list of the fields created for each recognized file, it can be fetched in the `fieldId` property.
+More information about the created fields can be fetched using the ID in the [Get a field endpoint][4].

 The `converterFormat` will show the identified format: `SHAPEFILE`, `GEOJSON`, or `KML`.

 If an error occurs for any entry in the file it will be showed in the `createFieldErrorDetails` array.